uidaholib/base-digital-collections-template/objects/spanishflu036.md

 # Excerpt of Interview - The Settle Family during the Spanish Influenza transcript
 ---

-# Excerpt of Interview - The Settle Family during the Spanish Influenza
+# Excerpt of Interview - The Settle Family during the Spanish Influenza [transcript]

 00:00:00:00 - 00:00:04:18
 Unknown Interviewer: It was that bad flu epidemic at the beginning of or during.